-NOTE: Due to the ongoing global pandemic, Caliente Hot Springs Motel and Bailey’s Hot Springs are both temporarily closed, but keep them warm on your radar for future soak sessions.
-In the meantime, always call hot springs resorts ahead of your visit to learn what experiences are being offered in accord with any current Nevada public health mandates.
-Happy soaking!
+Heads up: Caliente Hot Springs Motel and Bailey’s Hot Springs are both temporarily closed, but keep them hot on your radar for future soak sessions.

 So, the whole idea of natural hot springs has piqued your interest and you’re down for some good, solid relaxation, but the idea of hunting down a muddy-bottomed pool in the middle of a wide-open basin is sounding a bit too ambitious?
-I have good news for you: when it comes to David Walley’s Resort, you can have your cake and eat it too.
+We’ve got good news for you: when it comes to David Walley’s Resort, you can have it all.
 Perhaps the most stand-out quality about Nevada hot springs is the fact that most are located in a secluded, rural area, where the rushed pace of the daily grind slows to an alluring roll.
 David Walley’s Resort stands out because it holds the best of both worlds; you’re close to the creature comforts of the spectacularly scenic Carson Valley, but are only about a mile from Genoa, Nevada’s Oldest Establishment.
 Boom.
 Vibe dialed.

 When easing into this experience, there’s no other way to go about it other than embracing the history of the area.
-And trust, me, there is aplenty.
+And trust, us, there is aplenty.
 Hit up one of the many antique shops in Genoa, tour Mormon Station State Park, and definitely grab a signature Bloody Mary at the Genoa Thirst Parlor—Nevada’s Oldest Saloon.
-As you make your way toward Walley’s, the history manages to run deeper and deeper, if you can imagine that.
-Before it became an official resort, this site was a real deal exchange station on the esteemed Pony Express Route, where riders would switch horses, grab a meal, and even take a restorative soak.
+As you make your way toward Walley’s, the history runs deeper and deeper.
+Before it became an official resort, this site was a real-deal exchange station on the esteemed Pony Express Route, where riders would switch horses, grab a meal, and maybe even take a restorative soak.

 Before Nevada was even a state, a man by the name of David Walley came west to strike it rich.
 Instead of gold, he cashed in on water, and by 1862 instituted a luxury resort that drew clientele almost as unique as the setting, ranging from celebrities (including Mark Twain) to weary miners.
 Priding itself in offering opulent lodging, decadent dining and elixir-esque water, David Walley’s became an instant success, continuing to impress all who visit today.